-- 1) Open Selections.psd. - 2) Select the upper rectangle in the image using any method learned previously.
+- 1) Open Selections.psd. - 2) Select the upper rectangle in the image.

 3) From the Layers menu select New and then Layer via Copy [Ctrl] [J].

 Note This option can also be found by right-clicking on the selected area and then selecting Layer via Copy.